sakhnik/omxplayer/README.md

 directory with links to 20 most recently played files.

 * **Experimental DVD support**: OMXPlayer can play iso/dmg DVD files as well DVD block devices.
-At the moment seeking can be a little glitchy and subtitles are not supported.

 ## DOWNLOADING